skx/dotfiles/.emacs.d/init.md

 ### Language Modes - golang

-[golang](https://golang.org/) is a language I've recently started to use, and there isn't a native Emacs Lisp mode for it yet.

-Installation instead relies the code in [the official github repository](https://github.com/dominikh/go-mode.el):
+[golang](https://golang.org/) is a language I use a fair bit, but there isn't a mode for it included in the releases of Emacs as packaged for Debian GNU/Linux, so installation instead relies upon the code in [the official github repository](https://github.com/dominikh/go-mode.el):

 ```lisp
     (require 'go-mode)